rsapkf/42/docs/open-source-software.md

 - [WebAssembly](https://github.com/webassembly) - Development of WebAssembly and associated infrastructure.
 - [Bitwarden](https://github.com/bitwarden) - Open source password management solutions for individuals, teams, and business organizations.
 - [Kotlin](https://github.com/kotlin) - Kotlin Tools and Libraries.
+- [Discord](https://github.com/discordapp) - t's time to ditch Skype and Teamspeak.
+Discord is the only free and secure all-in-one voice+text app designed for gamers that works on your desktop and phone.
 - [QISKit](https://github.com/QISKit) - An open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.
 - [Facebook](https://github.com/facebook) - We are working to build community through open source technology.
 NB: members must have two-factor auth.
 - [Facebook Experimental](https://github.com/facebookexperimental) - These are Facebook projects that are not necessarily used in production but are being developed in the open nevertheless.